bottlepy/bottle/docs/tutorial.md

 ### Editing Existing Items
 The last point to do is to enable editing of existing items.

-By using the routes we know so far only it is possible, but may be quiet tricky.
-But Bottle knows something called "dynamic routes", which makes this task quiet easy.
+By using the routes we know so far only it is possible, but may be quite tricky.
+But Bottle knows something called "dynamic routes", which makes this task quite easy.

 The basic statement for a dynamic route looks like this: